zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/genai-commons.md

 #### `KnowledgeBaseChunk` {#knowledgebasechunk-entity}

-This entity represents a discrete piece of knowledge that can be used in embed and store operations.
-It is a specialization of [Chunk](#chunk-entity) and it is the relevant entity if you need to both generate embedding vectors and want to store them in a knowledge base.
+This entity represents a discrete piece of knowledge that can be used for embedding and storage operations.
+As a specialization of [Chunk](#chunk-entity), it is the appropriate entity to use when both generating embedding vectors and storing them in a knowledge base.

 | Attribute | Description |
 | --- | --- |